Skip to content

 This is why Germany was able to introduce its simplified plug-in solar regime with relatively few caveats about installation.
 German Schuko sockets on 16A radial circuits present a simpler engineering picture than UK ring mains.

-The 13A Fused Plug Provides Some Protection — But Not Everything
+The Fused Plug Provides Some Protection — But Not Everything

-Every UK plug contains a fuse — typically 13A for a general socket, or 3A or 5A for lower-power devices.
+Every UK plug contains a fuse — typically 13A for a general appliance, or 3A or 5A for lower-power devices.
 This fuse protects the appliance cable, not the ring circuit.
-When a plug-in solar microinverter is connected, the 13A plug fuse provides basic overcurrent protection for the device's connection, but it is not designed with generation in mind.
+For plug-in solar specifically, the Interim Product Specification requires a non-rewireable moulded BS 1363 plug fitted with a BS 1362 fuse not exceeding 5A — not the 13A fuse found in a general-purpose plug.
+That fuse provides basic overcurrent protection for the device's connection, but it is not designed with generation in mind.
 It does not protect against every possible fault mode in a generation scenario.

 Section 2: What the Actual Risks Are — and Aren't